By default boilerplate used sign in and sign up via email and password.

 FACEBOOK_APP_SECRET=abc

-.
-You can find these pieces of information by going to the Developer Console, clicking your project (if doesn’t have create it here https://console.cloud.google.com/projectcreate) -> APIs & services
+CLIENT_ID, CLIENT_SECRET.
+You can find these pieces of information by going to the Developer Console, clicking your project (if doesn’t have create it here https://console.cloud.google.com/projectcreate) -> APIs & services -> credentials.Change GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET in .env

 GOOGLE_CLIENT_ID=abc